kunigami/kunigami.github.io/blog/_posts/2021-02-08-linux-filesystems-overview.md

 002
 {% endhighlight %}

-The last digit is the ocal of `010`, which indicates that we want to turn off the second bit (*write*) of the third group (*others*).
+The last digit is the octal of `010`, which indicates that we want to turn off the second bit (*write*) of the third group (*others*).
 Another way to see this is by a bitwise operation.
 Suppose `p` is a 3-digit octal representing the initial file permission and `m` the 3-digit octal from `umask`.
 The resulting permission can be obtained via `~m & p`.
 We can do the following in Python for example:

 {% highlight text %}
 >>> p = 0o666